-The impact of the Local Government Pension Scheme and Scottish Teachers Superannuation Scheme on the Councils accounts has been disclosed in Notes 33 and 34 to the accounts.
-As at 31 March 2021, the Council's Pension Fund had a net pension liability of £141.030 million (2019/20 £97.719 million).
-This figure represents the amounts that the actuary estimates that Midlothian Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2021, which is currently unfunded.
-This is an increase of £43.311 million from March 2020.
+The impact of the Local Government Pension Scheme and Scottish Teachers Superannuation Scheme on the Council's accounts has been disclosed in Notes 33 and 34 to the accounts.
+As at 31 March 2021, the Council's share of the Lothian Pension Fund showed a net pension liability of £141.030 million (2019/20 £97.719 million).
+This figure represents the amounts that the actuary estimates at 31 March 21 that the Council will have to pay out in future years for all pension entitlements earned by current and previous staff which exceeds the assets held by the fund.
+This is an increase of £43.311 million from 31 March 2020.
 In the period to the accounting date investment returns have been significantly greater than expected (compared to last year's discount rate assumption).
-Counter to this the real discount rate for obligations (discount rate net of inflation) has fallen compared to the previous year's accounting date.
+Counter to this, the real discount rate for obligations (discount rate net of inflation) has fallen compared to the previous year's accounting date.
 This is due to the combination of a lower discount assumption and a significantly higher CPI assumption.
 The Council continues to monitor and measure this pension liability and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.
-The 2020 triennial actuarial valuation shows on increase in the overall funding position to 104% (99% in 2017).
+The 2020 triennial actuarial valuation, on which the funding of the pension fund is determined, shows an increase in the overall funding position to 104% (99% in 2017).
 This indicates that based on current assumptions and projections all future pension costs can be met.